-FADP Officers and Board of Directors: Front Row (L-R) Sheila Meehan (Treasurer), Nancy O’Byrne (Chair), Ingrid Delgado, Christine Henderson, Dr. Joyce Hamilton Henry PhD, Sheila Hopkins, Mary Anne Hoffman (Secretary).
+FADP Officers and Board of Directors: (L-R) Rev. Dr. Glenn Dickson, Dr. Joyce Hamilton Henry, PhD, Sheila Meehan, Nancy O’Byrne (Chair), Mark Elliott (Executive Director), Christine Henderson, Mary Anne Hoffman (Secretary), Natishia Y. June.

 Floridians for Alternatives to the Death Penalty (FADP) is a 501(c)(3) non-profit and non-partisan Florida organization of individuals and groups united to abolish the Death Penalty in Florida.
 FADP works to build a strong, diverse, statewide, grassroots movement which:

 - Reduces the application of the Death Penalty until it is ultimately abolished

 - Protects the humanity of all persons impacted by the Death Penalty